 When most people hear the phrase ‘back brace’ they usually associate it with aches, pains and misery, but it’s time this negative connotation ended.
 Investing in a back brace and wearing it in certain everyday situations can prevent future injuries and save you from becoming one of the seven million Canadians that experience back pain every year.
 The following are four common scenarios in which wearing orthopedic back braces can save you and your back.
-We also suggest which back support is best for the activity in which you are participating.
+We also provide suggestions for which back support is best for the activity in which you are participating.

 Back Brace For The Nine-To-Fiver

 Muscle pain is often caused by repetitive movements and for the majority of people in today’s workforce, one of these repetitive actions is sitting at a desk for seven to nine hours a day.
 Sitting in a desk chair for much of the day can be extremely uncomfortable and potentially damaging to your back.
 Even if you don’t suffer from back pain after a long day at work right now, the odds are that you will at some point.
 It’s important to maintain good posture and use a proper back support to prevent back pain as the weeks, months and years go by.
 A back brace can change all that.
 Back braces can support your back, help you achieve and maintain proper posture, and reduce pain.

 Maintaining good posture is one of the most essential, but often one of the most difficult, elements when sitting at a desk for most of the day.
 Utilizing a back brace for posture can do wonders to the small aches and pains you may experience throughout the work day and can keep them from becoming big aches and pains.
 Back braces that strap around your shoulders (almost like a backpack) and run down your back can help you to retrain your posture and keep you from hunching over your keyboard.
 This kind of brace will correct rounded shoulders and tight chest muscles and keep back pain away.

 Back Brace For The Athlete